 Use it with the fries or save it to use on other foods.
 Currently, it's my new favorite sandwich spread and veggie dip.
 Here's how you make it!

 Tahini Sauce Recipe

-In a blender, add in 1/4 cup Greek yogurt, 1/2 cup tahini, 1 clove garlic minced, 1 tablespoon lemon juice, 1/4 tsp salt and blend well.
+In a blender, add in ¼ cup Greek yogurt, ½ cup tahini, 1 clove garlic minced, 1 tablespoon lemon juice, ¼ teaspoon salt and blend well.
 Depending on your blender, you may have to use a spatula to get everything mixed well.
-In the end, what you get is a thick, creamy sauce….drool

 I add in water to get the desired consistency.
 Start with 1 tablespoon water and add more as needed.
 For a sandwich spread, it's good with just 1 tablespoon water or none.
 For a thinner sauce, you'll want to add at least 2 tablespoons water.

 Here's an idea if you want to put a Greek spin on the recipe!
 Try tzatziki instead of the tahini sauce.
 Top za'atar fries with kalamata olives and feta cheese.
 For the last five minutes of baking, let the cheese and olive melt into the fries.
 Then top with fresh parsley.

 That's it!
 You got a Mediterranean twist on American fries plus a dippin' sauce for your next Mediterranean meal.
 Garnish with parsley if you wanna get fancy!